cjbarnes29/ccna-networking-portfolio/Project-02-OSPF-Routing/README.md

 # Troubleshooting Scenarios

-The following issues were intentionally introduced into the lab:
+The following problems were intentionally introduced into the lab:

 - R1 G0/1 interface shutdown
 - OSPF area mismatch